block-foundation/solidity-community-land-trust/README.md

 </div>

+**The `CommunityLandTrust` smart contract facilitates the management and operations of land parcels within a decentralized land trust community.
+It allows users to buy and sell land parcels, transfer ownership, and provides an administrative interface for trustees and the contract owner.**

 ## Introduction

 In this community land trust smart contract, we explore a sophisticated example of land management on the Ethereum blockchain.
 The CLT contract encapsulates multiple unique aspects of a trust, including land as unique parcels rather than indistinguishable units, trustees who have special privileges, dynamic pricing, and operations like land purchase, sale, and transfer among users.